tpcarlson/synth-diy/logic/BOM.md

 | IC Socket                           | 2.54mm, 14 pins                | 1        |
 | IC                                  | CD4xxx                         | 1        |

-Depending on which logical operation you want to perform, you will need a different logic chip!
+Depending on which logical operation you want to perform, you will need a different logic chip:

 | Logical Operation | IC   |
 | ----------------- | ---- |